openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 With the introduction of the new authoritative annotation, `machines.openshift.io/authoritative-api`, this will be validated by a new Machine API webhook.
 The annotation has two defined values and any resource with an invalid value will be rejected as described [above][validating-authority].
-This webhook will run in, and be lifecycled within the new syncrhonisation controller project.
+This webhook will run in, and be lifecycled within the new synchronisation controller project.

 The new synchronisation controller will operator in the `openshift-machine-api` namespace alongside existing Machine API controllers.
 It forms the bases of the conversion between the two API groups, but as a controller, rather than a conversion webhook.